torpedomt/Clustering-to-Classification-Code-Challenge/README.md

 # Clustering-to-Classification-Code-Challenge
-This is a data challenge from ICX Media
+This is a data challenge from ICX Media.